Zenilogix-Carl/magnetics/README.md

 * Two magnets are placed a set distance from an axis of rotation; in other words, both magnets lie on an arc at some radius from the axis.
 * One magnet has its north pole facing the axis, the other has its south pole facing the axis
+* The sensor detects the amplitude of the magnetic field vector component perpendicular to its face and outputs a value in proportional to that amplitude; it is insensitive to magnetic field components oriented in-plane with the sensor face.
 * The sensor moves on an arc inside the arc of the magnets and is always facing directly away from the axis
-* The sensor will detect a more "north" or a more "south" field, depending which pole it is most directly facing, and will be quiescent at the midpoint between the magnets where their effects cancel out.
+* The sensor will output a "quiescent" value at the midpoint between the magnets where their effects along the sensor axis cancel out, a peak value when nearest one pole and trough value when nearest the other.

 The rig gave me some basic information but I needed to make refinements.
 I thought it would be a good idea to try to mathematically model the setup to guide my design efforts.